juliastreamgraphs/IntervalUnions.jl/docs/src/intervals.md

 ### Inclusivity

-It is possible to check if a given number belongs to an interval:
+It is possible to check if a given number belongs to an `Interval`:

 ```julia
 julia> i = Interval(0,1)